bartlab22/docs_pd6204/content/en/docs/localdevelopment/_index.md

 **Note:** While you can use any of these 3 options to clone your forked repo, this example will use GitHub CLI to execute the clone operation.

-- Copy the `GitHub CLI` command, paste it in your bash prompt and press enter.
+- **Action:** Copy the `GitHub CLI` command, paste it in your bash prompt and press enter.
 This will create a new folder with the name and content of the repository you cloned, in this example the name of the folder is docs_pd6204.
 In your command prompt, navigate to the new directory.

 {{< exopen "Click to expand screenshot for this action" >}}
 ![](/docs_pd6204/docs/localdevelopment/2021-05-18-02-10-17.png)